Ranjitsinhji: Succession

 An appeal from Lakhuba, which was eventually unsuccessful, delayed proceedings but Ranjitsinhji was installed as Jam Sahib on 11 March 1907.
+His full title was Colonel His Highness Shri Sir Ranjitsinhji Vibhaji II, Jam Sahib of Nawanagar, GCSI, GBE.

 The installation was relatively simple for financial reasons as Nawanagar was poor; many items had to be borrowed from neighbouring states for the ceremony to reach the expected standard.
 Security was heavy and shortly after the ceremony and in unfamiliar surroundings, Ranjitsinhji secretly adopted a nephew as his heir.

 Ranjitsinhji faced many challenges upon assuming control of Nawanagar.
 The state, following a drought several years before, was poor, suffered poverty and disease.
 In 1907, approximately thirty people were dying from disease each day in the capital city, Jamnagar.
 When he first saw it, Ranjitsinhji described Jamnagar as "an evil slum".
 To provide funds, most of the state's jewellery had been sold off.
 In a speech at Ranjitsinhji's installation, Percy Fitzgerald, the British resident at Rajkot, made clear that the state needed to be modernised; for example, he said that Ranjtisinhji should develop the harbour at Salaya and extend the state's railway, improve irrigation and reform the state's administration.
 The British also took steps to reduce spending, concerned about his personal financial difficulties.
 According to Simon Wilde, Ranjitsinhji must have suffered from personal insecurity, moving to a region with which he was unfamiliar; furthermore, it is unlikely that his expectations before he became ruler were matched by the reality.

 Possibly prompted by his difficulty adjusting, Ranjitsinhji made little progress in his first four months.
 He made enquiries into improving the collection of his land revenue, began to build a cricket pitch and went on shooting expeditions.
 Then in August 1907, he became seriously ill with typhoid, although he later claimed he had been poisoned.
 He recovered well, but his doctor reported to Fitzgerald that Ranjitsinhji needed a year in England to recover.
 Fitzgerald had misgivings about the level of expenditure involved and was concerned that opponents might plot while the ruler was away, but had to accept the decision.